GoodbyteCo/Letterboxd-Watchlist-Picker/README.md

 [[Building locally](#building-locally)] [[So where are things?](#so-where-are-things)]

-> Note: please do **not** push any commits to the `main` branch.
-Instead, create a new branch, build it locally, and then create a pull request.
-Once the PR has been tested in Preview (and approved by another member) you can merge it into `main`.
+The status of the site can be checked on [the public dashboard](https://watchlistpicker.checklyhq.com/).

 ### Building locally

+Clone the project and run `npm install`.

-The API uses Vercel functions so you can use `vercel dev` to test however this requires a [Vercel](https://vercel.com) account.
+The API uses Vercel functions, so use `vercel dev` to test.
+However, this requires a [Vercel](https://vercel.com) account.
 To test without the films propagating (everything will work, just the picture of the film will not fill in), run:

 ```
 npm run serve